vcmi/VCMI.eu/content/faq.md

 * When is VCMI final / 2.0 / whatever version going to be released?

 > Open source projects never stop growing, and they tend to drift in different directions over years.
 As long as contributors like to add new features, VCMI will continue to evolve.
 There's no point in waiting for a "final" version.
-It's hard to estimate any sort of achieving big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
+It's hard to estimate any sort of achieving big milestones like "100% original H3 compatibility" since work on VCMI is distributed between fixing bugs, adding missing features, developing AI, creating new features that do not exist in Heroes 3 etc. We are not very close to getting rid of every single bug and having every single missing feature implemented, but if VCMI was just about that then we would probably finish long ago.
 Extensibility of VCMI engine requires doing various things "better" than original Heroes 3 developers did, for example no doing things easiest way - engine building with extensibility in mind, no hardcoding various mechanics (such as creature abilities).
 VCMI also provides more robust engine architecture for multiplayer than Heroes 3, but is also harder to develop because of that.

 * When is feature X going to be released?

-> Everybody has different expectations and things that should be priority for him.
+> If the feature you wait is on [our issues list](https://github.com/vcmi/vcmi/issues) then you can use emote to upvote it, if not - report it so we know that feature we might be not aware about is wanted.
+Everybody has different expectations and things that should be priority for him.
 We also have our own idea on what should be higher priority and what not, based on various factors, including temporary state of project.
 We also do not have any page with "what is currently being made" etc. simply, because such pages would require manual management, there are some pages like that on wiki, but they are out of date.
-If the feature you wait is in [our issues list](https://github.com/vcmi/vcmi/issues) then you can use emote to upvote it, if not - report it so we know that feature we might be not aware about is wanted.

 * When will it be possible to play online in multiplayer?

 > As of VCMI 1.1.0 multiplayer reached fair level of stability and is playable.
-There is multiplayer lobby that makes it way easier to setup multiplayer session, but as of VCMI 1.1.0 it unfortunately isn't available on all platforms.
+You can play via local network using any supported device.
+There is also lobby to play online with anyone across the world, but as of VCMI 1.1.0 it doesn't support Android yet.
 We know that multiplayer lobby on Android is potentially one of top wanted features, but also hard to get done.
+Further evolution of multiplayer is definitely on our priority list.

 * How close is VCMI emulating H3 gameplay?